andersonad/PE_Incidents/README.md

 - Similar to the above statistical tests would be used to determine whether the effect we are seeing is significant or could have occured by chance.

 ### Task 2

+#### EDA/Insights I Would Dig Into If I Had More Time:

+- Response time by order that each unit arrived in.
+For example, does the second or third dispatched unit take more time than the first unit.
+  - What percentage of the time are the second and other units on scene after the first one?
+- Does the response time vary by the the location of the incident?
+  - Does it vary by the location of the prior incident?
+  - Are certain neighborhoods, locations, roads, etc. more prone to incidents?
+  - Can this be used to predict the time to get to the incident?
+  - Can this be used to choose the unit that is closest to the incident or closest to finishing up, instead of dispatching a free unit that is far away?
+  - How far do units typically travel?
+- What other factors cause the response time to vary?
+  - Time of day: Morning, evening, night
+  - Holidays or special events; ex: Immediately after lunch, dinner, football games
+- Are there are trends by the incident type?
+  - For example, are certain incidents growing at a faster rate than other incidents?
+Declining faster?
+  - Do certain incidents require more or less units on the scene?
+  - Are these exceptions to this?
+Should these be flagged as a possible over or under staffed incident?
+- Can we predict the number and type of incidents?
+  - Are certain areas more prone to certain types of incidents?
+  - Can this model be used to schedule appropriately?
+- Can we calculated idle time of each unit?